hinandinishukla-bot/-library-management-django-/README.md

 “A library is not a luxury but one of the necessities of life.” — Henry Ward Beecher

-The Library Management System is a simple Django project powered by SQLite3 and HTML/CSS, built for smooth handling of library records.
+The Library Management System (LMS) is a Django-based application designed to simplify the management of books, borrowing, and user interactions.
-This system is Admin-only, meaning all operations are controlled strictly by the administrator.
+Built using Django 5.x, SQLite3, and HTML/CSS, the system now supports both Admin and User roles and integrates with the OpenLibrary API to fetch book details automatically.

 🌟 Overview

-In this system, only the Admin has access to manage books and borrowing operations.
-Users do not interact with the system directly.
-Everything goes through the admin dashboard or admin-created pages.
+The LMS provides two types of access:

-✅ Admin Controlled System
+👨‍💼 Admin

-Only the admin can:

-Add, update, and delete books

-Add borrow records (issue books to users)

-Mark books as returned

-View all transactions
+Has full control over book records, users, and borrowing operations.

+👤 Users

+Regular users can view books, borrow books, return books, and add reviews.

+The system also connects to the OpenLibrary API, enabling automatic retrieval of book information such as:

+Title

+Author

+Cover Image

+ISBN details

+This reduces manual data entry and makes book management faster and more accurate.

 🔑 Core Features
-🧾 Book Management
+🧾 Book Management (Admin)

+Admins can:

-Add new books
+Add new books (with OpenLibrary auto-fill)

-Edit existing books
+Edit book information

-Remove books
+Delete books

-Borrow  Books
+Manage book availability

+Upload or fetch book covers

 📦 Borrow & Return System
+Admin Capabilities

-Admin issues books to users
+Issue books to users

-Records borrowing date and due date
+Set borrowing and due dates

-Admin marks overdue books
+View overdue books

+Mark books as returned

+User Capabilities

+Request to borrow a book

+Return borrowed books

+Track borrowing history

+📝 Reviews & Ratings (Users)

+Users can:

+Add reviews to books

+Rate books (1–5 stars)

+Edit or delete their own reviews

-🔐 Authentication
+🔐 Authentication & Authorization

-Django Admin Login
+Django’s built-in authentication system

+Role-based access:

+Admin → full CRUD operations

+User → controlled borrowing + review features

-Secure session-based access
+Secure session-based login

+🤖 OpenLibrary API Integration

+Using the external OpenLibrary API, admins can fetch book details by:

+ISBN

+Title

+Author

+This includes:

+Metadata (title, author, publisher, publish year)

+High-quality book covers

+Unique identifiers

+This removes the need for manual entry and speeds up book registration.

 🏗️ Tech Stack
 Component	Technology